PGWelch/com.opendoorlogistics/README.md

 ### Building the projects

 To build and run ODL Studio through Eclipse you need to import all of the following Eclipse projects.
-You do not need to import the Maven project *odl-geotools-fat-jar* as this is pre-built and its jar is available in the libs directory of com.opendoorlogistics.core.
+You do not need to import the Maven project *odl-geotools-fat-jar* as this is pre-built and its jar is available in the *lib* directory of *com.opendoorlogistics.core*.

-After importing Eclipse should automatically link the dependencies between various projects (available under project properties, Java Build Path, Projects).
+After importing Eclipse should automatically link the dependencies between various projects (available under *Project properties, Java Build Path, Projects*).
 If this fails then setup the dependencies as listed below for each project.

-Each project holds any 3rd party jars it is dependent on within its lib folder, so you don't need to download any other jars to build them.
+Each project holds any 3rd party jars it is dependent on within its *lib* folder, so you don't need to download any other jars to build them.

 ### Debugging in Eclipse
 Once the projects are building correctly if you don't need to use the vehicle routing functionality, then simply start ODL Studio by selecting *Debug As, Java Application* for the file *AppFrame.java* in the project *com.opendoorlogistics.studio*.
 If you plan to use the vehicle routing functionality, debug the file *RunJsprit.java* in the project *com.opendoorlogistics.jsprit.debugger*.